Berkeley-CS195/sp23/content/about.md

-~ title: Course description and policies
+~ title: Course Description and Policies

 CS 195 is a discussion-intensive course about the social implications of computer technology.
 The purpose of this course is to help students make